c-blake/nio/db-bench.md

 --------------------------------

 If this comes up a lot, then you could Step 6.
 Abstract at the library level.
-E.g., you could pretty easily reduce the above query to something like
+E.g., you could pretty easily reduce the above query to something like:
 ```
-$ nio q -b'gbSetup("id1", `+=`)' 'gBadd()' -ereport id1.Ni v1.Nf
+$ nio q -b'var g=IGrouper("id1",`+=`)' 'g.add(id1,v1)' -eg.report id1.Ni v1.Nf
 ```

-with maybe a `~/.config/nio` file with `-p'import groupBy'` or maybe `import pandasALike` or something like that.
-The idea being some `gB` macro/template might work with any incremental operator, like `+=` or `adix/stats.MovingStat.push` or whatnot and `gbSetup` just sets up some flag that `report` can consult to produce the right thing.
+with maybe a `~/.config/nio` file with `-p'import groupBy'` or something like that.
+The idea being some constructor/add pair might work with any incremental operator, like `+=` or `adix/stats.MovingStat.push` or whatnot and besides dense integer `IGrouper` there might be an `HGrouper` for hash keys instead.

-OR you might Step 6': take the `/tmp/qC3D.nim` program as a template and hack away at it.

-You could potentially take Step 6'' and do a bunch of in Nim macro abstraction.
+OR you might Step 6': take the `/tmp/qC3D.nim` program as a template & hack away at it OR you could potentially take Step 6'' & do various Nim macro abstraction.